rinigus/pure-maps/routers/README.md

 languages in `*_settings.qml` and use the user-given selection in the Python `route` function.
 When returning the narration language as a part of the return dictionary of `route`, make sure to use the standard locale format `xx[_YY]`.
-See the Mapzen router for an example on how to implement language settings in QML and Python.
+See the OSM Scout router for an example on how to implement language settings in QML and Python.

 The second QML file (`*_results.qml`) is mandatory and used to specify a result page.
 At minimum this should be a page which shows a busy